-What is the Faculty Compensation?
+What is the Faculty Salary and other items?

-The generous compensation package approved by Academic Affairs for teaching the Global Seminar (GS) includes a base salary for teaching and grading both courses (8 units).
-We anticipate that the salary will be based on the same model as other summer session courses.
+Academic Affairs and Summer Session have approved the salary for teaching a Global Seminar (GS).
+This includes a base salary for teaching and grading both courses (8 units).
+The GS faculty salary is based on the same model as other summer session courses.
 Specifically, faculty will be paid a percentage of their salary, which is currently 8.5% of salary per course.
-Faculty will teach two courses.
-However you may not exceed UCSD summer salary limits.
-While we believe this policy will apply to summer 2023 and beyond, the salary policy is set by the Dean of Undergraduate Education in consultation with campus leadership and Academic Personnel, and is subject to change without prior notice.
+The faculty will teach two courses.
+However, you may not exceed UC San Diego summer salary limits.
+While this policy will apply to summer 2023 and beyond, the salary policy is set by the Dean of Undergraduate Education in consultation with campus leadership and Academic Personnel and is subject to change without prior notice.
+(Note that a different policy applies to Provosts and emeritus faculty.
+See below.)

-Compensation also includes, in addition to the salary, a generous package of benefits worth thousands of dollars, including round-trip coach airfare from San Diego, housing, entrance fees for course-related excursion sites, a meals & incidentals per diem derived from a formula based on the State Department M&I rate and set by Global Education, funds for guest lectures, local transportation, and UC international health insurance.
-In addition, there is a \$500 educational contingency fund.
-Faculty salary and compensation is highly competitive with other UC faculty-led programs.
-Please note that compensation is contingent on the UC budget and may be subject to change.
+Global Seminars provides the faculty member with a round-trip economy (coach) airfare from San Diego, housing in a basic one-bedroom apartment, entrance fees for course-related excursion sites, a meals & incidentals per diem derived from a formula based on the State Department M&I rate and set by Global Initiatives, funds for guest lectures, local transportation, and UC international health insurance.
+In addition, there is a \$500 educational contingency fund that may be spent on-site for the benefit of the students.
+This is highly competitive with other UC faculty-led programs.
+Please note that this is contingent on the UC budget and may be subject to change.